 Talk to the movers and make sure they will come prepared to pack and carry your bulkiest furniture items, any musical instruments such as pianos, expensive chandeliers and the list goes on.
 It can never hurt to double-check and make sure all the details of your move are well discussed from an early stage.

 This is also the right time to start collecting cardboard or wooden boxes for your packing needs, provided you plan on doing some partial packing on your own.
 We warmly advise you to leave your most important items that you know you will be having trouble wrapping and padding yourself to the hands of professional movers.
 Bookstores, restaurants and clothing stores should provide you with free boxes, but, of course, if you do not have the time to go hunting for packing supplies or do any of the packing yourself, you can rest assured you will benefit from high-quality packing services.
-The best movers rely on top-quality wrapping and padding solutions that should ensure zero damages to your valuable electronics, cupboards, closets, Chinaware, cookware and anything else you might need help with.
+The best long distance movers rely on top-quality wrapping and padding solutions that should ensure zero damages to your valuable electronics, cupboards, closets, Chinaware, cookware and anything else you might need help with.

 If you want to move some or all of your boxes on your own, or whether you wish to work with expert movers, make sure to carefully label all the boxes using different colors.
 Also, create an inventory of all the items before loading them into the truck, even though the movers may also provide you with their own.
 It can also be useful to take photos of your electronics prior to unplugging them so you can know for a fact how to reconnect them once you arrive at your new address.